Director of the School of Architecture,

-Young teaches graduate level design studios and a graduate seminar on contemporary American urbanism, entitled SUB: situation urbanism bigbox.
-From 2008 to 2012, Young taught and coordinated the Master of Science Design Research (MS_DR) program.
+From 2008 to 2012, Young taught and coordinated the Master of Science Design Research (MS_DR) program at the University of Michigan.
 A two-semester, post professional program, the MS_DR explored the affiliations between institutions, urban territory, and contemporary digital culture.
 Students in the program pursued independent design research within a studio and seminar based curriculum that foregrounded cultural and architectural ideation while positing studio engagement as a research protocol.
-From 2000 to 2010, Young served as the coordinator of the Architecture Thesis Sequence at Taubman College, developing the Sequence from an option within the graduate curriculum to a requirement for all Master of Architecture candidates.
+From 2000 to 2010, Young served as the coordinator of the Architecture Thesis Sequence at Michigan, developing the sequence from an option within the graduate curriculum to a requirement for all Master of Architecture candidates.

 A licensed Builder, Young was co-founder and partner of WETSU, a design+build practice in Ann Arbor, Michigan from 2000 to 2006.
 WETSU received an Honorable Mention in ID Magazine’s Design Review in 2001, was recognized by Wallpaper* magazine as one of twenty-five notable emerging practices worldwide in 2003, received an Honor Award from Contract Magazine in 2005, and was awarded a 2006 Michigan AIA Award.
-In 2006, WETSU also mounted an exhibition of recent projects at Edge-Studio in Pittsburgh, at the Taubman College Gallery in Ann Arbor, and at the Elmaleh Gallery at the University of Virginia.
-In 2007, Young initiated YARD, an independent construction studio and design practice based in Ann Arbor.
+In 2006, WETSU also mounted an exhibition of recent projects entitled, Chicken & Fish, at Edge-Studio in Pittsburgh, at the Taubman College Gallery in Ann Arbor, and at the Elmaleh Gallery at the University of Virginia.
+In 2007, Young initiated YARD, an independent construction studio and design practice.
 YARD trades size for involvement, and thinks twice about it.